 As long as your little one is showing the four signs we mentioned above and is at least four to six months old, you can leave them in this position.
 (However, if you need to check in on them for your peace of mind, by all means, do so!)

 If your baby is younger than four months old or they’re not showing all the signs mentioned above, you’ll need to place them on their back again if they roll.

 This is also why it’s important to have a breathable mattress, like the Newton Baby Crib Mattress.
 Not only is it safe for your baby; it also provides you with peace of mind.

-Additionally, many parents might be concerned about their child getting what’s called a “flat head” from lying on their back too much.
+Some parents might be concerned about their child getting what's called a "flat head" from lying on their back too much.

 This is where tummy time comes into play.
 Your baby needs lots of it during the day, and tummy time helps round out your baby’s head if it does get a flat spot in the back.